-Founded in 1987, CenterSquare Investment Management is an independent, management-owned real asset manager focused on listed and private equity real estate and listed infrastructure investments.
-As an investor and manager, our success is firmly rooted in aligning our firm's interests with those of our clients, partners and employees, as well as our commitment to alpha-generating research.

-CenterSquare Investment Management is headquartered in suburban Philadelphia, with offices in Los Angeles, Denver, London and Singapore.
-CenterSquare is proud to manage investments on behalf of some of the world's most well-known institutional and private investors.
+Founded in 1987, CenterSquare Investment Management is an independent, employee-owned real asset manager focused on listed real estate, private real estate equity and private real estate debt investments.
+As a trusted fiduciary, our success is firmly rooted in aligning our interests with those of our clients, partners and employees.
+CenterSquare is headquartered in suburban Philadelphia, with offices in New York, Los Angeles, London and Singapore.
+With approximately \$15 billion in assets under management (August 2022), our firm and subsidiaries are proud to manage investments on behalf of some of the world's most well-known institutional and private investors.